Asymptotic Log-concavity of Dominant Lower Bruhat Intervals via Brunn--Minkowski Inequality: Dominant elements

-In the rest of this section, we introduce truncations of Laurent polynomials which will be used in the proof of Theorem \ref{main}, and deduce a corollary of the dominant lattice formula (Theorem \ref{thm-lattice-formula}).
+In this subsection, we introduce truncations of Laurent polynomials, which will be used in the proof of Theorem~\ref{thm-main-in-the-introduction}\ref{thm-main-1-in-the-introduction}.
+At the end of this subsection, we prove a useful consequence (Corollary~\ref{cor-lattice-formula}) of the dominant lattice formula.